stefax/cloud-developer/README.md

 - Screenshot of kubectl get pod which shows all running containers
 - Screenshot of the application
 - [Also see the Project Rubric](https://review.udacity.com/#!/rubrics/2572/view)
+- [ ] CI/CD, Github & Code Quality
+  - [ ] The project demonstrates an understanding of CI and Github: All project code is stored in a GitHub repository and a link to the repository has been provided for reviewers.
+The student uses a CI/CD tool to build the application.
+  - [ ] The project has a proper documentation - The README file includes introduction how to setup and deploy the project.
+It explains the main building blocks and has comments in the important files.
+  - [ ] The project use continuous deployments (CD) - A CI/CD tool is in place to deploy a new version of the app automatically to production.
+The description should be easy to follow.
+- [ ] Container
+  - [ ] The app is containerized: There is a Dockerfile in repo and the docker image can be build
+  - [ ] The project have public docker images: On DockerHub images for the application are available
+  - [ ] The applications runs in a container without errors: Starting the app as a container on a local system
+- [ ] Deployment
+  - [ ] The application runs on a cluster in the cloud: The project can be deployed to a kubernetes cluster
+  - [ ] The app can be upgraded via rolling-update: The students can deploy a new version of the application without downtime
+  - [ ] A/B deployment of the application: Two versions - 'A' and 'B' of the same application can run simultaneously and serve the traffic

 # 2 Setup